lilykonings/helpful/truths.md

 - "Strong beliefs, loosely held" - Etsy job listing
 - "Golden opportunities aren't always golden." - HSBC ad
 - "The more we migrate to a technical world, the more sublime nature is to behold." - Cabin Porn
+- "Any legitimate claim we may have to expertise has a shelf life of about three days.
+Keeps us busy and keeps our egos in check." - [article](https://www.newfangled.com/responsive-design-at-10000-feet/)
+- On phones, "We’re going to spend the rest of our lives learning how they have changed how we live." - ^ same article